 - You may start on the home page.

-- You may start to read from the first post of the first chapter and continue sequentially.
+- You may start reading from the first chapter‘s first post and continue sequentially, or start by browsing the Table of Contents.

-- More probably, you will enter this blook at a random post, having googled a particular phrase.
-For example, if you google the phrase knowledge is not power, you are likely to land on the post of the same name.
+- You will more likely enter this blook at a random post, having googled a particular phrase.
+For example, if you Google the phrase knowledge is not power, you will likely land on the post of the same name.

 - Another way is to start at my frequently asked questions page.

-- Or you may enter the blook through one of my gateways listed below.
+- You may also enter the blook through one of my gateways listed below.
 Gateway content is the core of this website.
-In general, it consists of the most important, comprehensive articles on the site that best represent Conversational Leadership.
+It generally consists of the most important, comprehensive articles on the site that best represent Conversational Leadership.

-Whatever way you enter the blook, the articles are designed to be mostly standalone and are highly hyper-connected, and there are several ways of navigating the content.
-It unlikely that you will read sequentially for long.
+Whatever way you enter the blook, the articles are designed to be primarily standalone and highly hyper-connected.
+There are several ways of navigating the content, so it is unlikely that you will read sequentially for long.

 The gateway posts and pages are listed in alphabetical order below.